Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-BSc(Hons) students choose 12 modules for assessment, whereas PGDipSci/MSc students choose 12, 8 or 4 modules depending on which of the HAZA 401/HAZA 404 papers (if any) are chosen.
+BSc(Hons) students choose 12 modules for assessment, whereas PGDipSci/MSc students choose 12, 8 or 4 modules depending on whether HAZA 401 (or other approved) papers are chosen.

 Textbooks are not required for this paper.
 However, individual lecturers may recommend literature to be consulted.